-Last fall we released our White Label bank transfer solution for businesses and nonprofits looking to streamline their ACH payouts.
-Within your own application or online portal, Dwolla White Label puts a powerful ACH payments platform behind your brand and logo.
+Last fall we released our white label bank transfer solution for businesses and nonprofits looking to streamline their ACH payouts.
+Within your own application or online portal, Dwolla’s API puts a powerful ACH payments platform behind your brand and logo.

 The white label solution allows you to transfer funds seamlessly, from customer onboarding to how your businesses name is displayed on your customer’s bank statement.